Kavita Iyer

 Drug Discovery

-PROTACs are revolutionizing small molecule drug development
+PROTACs revolutionize small molecule drugs

 PROTACs are driving small molecule drug development to treat cancer, neurodegenerative diseases and more